-Contracts or interagency agreements with service providers will ensure that students who are referred to a school-based or community-based mental health service provider for mental health screening for the identification of mental health concerns and assessment of students at risk for mental health disorders occurs within fifteen (15) days of referral.
-School-based mental health services must be initiated within fifteen (15) days after identification and assessment, and support by community-based mental health service providers for students who are referred for community-based mental health services must be initiated within thirty (30) days after the school or district makes a referral.
+Contracts or interagency agreements with service providers, will ensure that students who are referred to a school-based or community-based mental health service provider for mental health screening for the identification of mental health concerns and assessment of students at risk for mental health disorders occurs within fifteen (15) days of referral.
+School-based mental health services must be initiated within fifteen (15) days after identification and assessment, and support by community-based SBBC stresses the importance that all students attend school regularly and remain in school until they graduate from high school.
+However, a child who attains the age of 16 years old during the school year is not subject to compulsory school attendance beyond the date upon which they attain that age if the child files a formal declaration of intent to terminate school